Php-Ninja-Dev/ai-git-developer/README.md

 A custom AI assistant that can clone any GitHub repository to its remote cloud environment, work on the repo there, and then make pull request to GitHub.

+**Notice: The action `save_content_to_file` overwrites the existing file, hence always ensure to provide the complete updated file content when using this function.**

 The AI developer uses E2B sandboxes for the remote execution of tasks.
 We acknowledge the initial example provided by E2B-dev, which has been extensively customized and expanded for this project.

 ### Features